 A running sound gag is heard whenever anyone (especially Nancy) is sipping a drink through a straw.
 The noise heard is what one would hear when a drink has gotten so low that air begins to go up the straw.
-This will occur in Weeds, however, regardless of the level of the liquid.
+This occurs regardless of the level of the liquid.

-For most of season 7, Jennifer Jason Leigh was doing a play in New York and wasn't available, so the writers came up with the idea of having her character appeared in video chat sessions.
-She filmed those with the director at her house of at breaks from the play.
+For most of season seven, Jennifer Jason Leigh was doing a play in New York City, and wasn't available, so the writers came up with the idea of having her character appear in video chat sessions.
+She filmed those at her house, during breaks from the play.

-Alanis Morissette was a huge fan of the show and asked if there was any role she could play to the producers.
-At the same Jenji Kohan was coming up with the character of Audra, based on a real friend of Kohan also named Audra, and offered it to the actress/singer.
+Alanis Morissette was a huge fan of the show, and asked if there was any role she could play to the producers.
+At the same time, Jenji Kohan was coming up with the character of Audra, based on a real friend of Kohan, also named Audra, and offered it to the actress and singer.

 The book Rejuvenile by author Christopher Noxon has appeared several times on the show.
 Noxon is married to series creator Jenji Kohan.
 Noxon was also the music supervisor for season one and appeared in the pilot episode as a bear hunter.

-Lindsay Sloane was a huge fan of that show and considered the role of Maxeen perfect for the kind of role she wanted to play at that time in her career.
-But in retrospect she regrets taking it because she found out was pregnant the day before started shooting, and felt disconnected in the part because she was disconnected in her own body.
-So she thinks she didn't line up enough with what they wanted that part to be.
-She couldn't even be on the season finale, it which her character is written out.
+Lindsay Sloane was a huge fan of the show, and considered the role of Maxeen perfect for the kind she wanted to play, at that time in her career.
+But, in retrospect, she regrets taking it, because she found out she was pregnant the day before she started shooting, and felt disconnected in the part, because she was disconnected in her own body.
+She's said she thinks she didn't line up enough with what they wanted that part to be.
+She couldn't be on the season finale, and her character was written out.

-Between seasons of the show, creator Jenji Kohan made a pilot called Ronna & Beverly (2009) also for Showtime, co-created with Jessica Chaffin and Jamie Denbo.
+Between seasons of the show, creator Jenji Kohan made a pilot called Ronna & Beverly (2009), also for Showtime, co-created with Jessica Chaffin and Jamie Denbo.
 The network eventually passed on the project, but Kohan not only used both actresses on Weeds, but also Olga Sosnovska, who also worked on the failed pilot.
-Chaffin played Cracklynn on season 4; Denbo played Raylene on season 5 and Sosnovska played Zoya on season 7.
+Chaffin played Cracklynn in season four; Denbo played Raylene in season five, and Sosnovska played Zoya in season seven.

-Jenji Kohan came up with the characters of the three brothers that work with Demetri, based on the Hanson brothers of Slap Shot (1977), because Pablo Schneider wasn't available for the season 7 finale and his character's absence had to be explained somehow.
+Jenji Kohan came up with the characters of the three brothers that work with Demetri, based on the Hanson brothers of Slap Shot (1977), because Pablo Schreiber wasn't available for the season seven finale, and his character's absence had to be explained somehow.

-Jenji Kohan said that they tried to get Justin Chatwin to reprise his role as Josh Wilson several times trough the years, but he was always booked.
+Jenji Kohan once stated that they tried to get Justin Chatwin to reprise his role as Josh Wilson several times throughout the years, but he was always booked.
 Knowing it was their final chance, Kohan sent a text message to Chatwin directly and asked him to be on the series finale.
-Having done that, Chatwin appeared only in the first and final episode.
+Having done that, Chatwin appeared only in the first and final episodes.